-Riddle is an easy-to-use, free online quiz maker.
+Riddle is an easy-to-use, online quiz maker.
 While it seems like it is designed mainly for creating generating marketing leads through interactive social content, it offers a number of features that make it a great way to create online quizzes for the classroom.

 What biome is pictured above?